How to Fix LangChain AgentExecutor Not Calling Tools

 On the no-code/low-code side: n8n, Make, and Zapier.
 On the AI side: Claude (Code, API, Agent SDK), GPT, MCP servers and clients, Cursor, and the broader agent tooling.
 On infrastructure: Docker, Postgres, Ghost, Notion, HubSpot, and whatever the engagement requires.
 We pick the cheapest tool that works, not the trendiest.

-Five as of 2026: agency-os (Notion board into the dashboard of a small AI agency, as a Claude Code plugin and MCP server), n8n-mcp (debugging-first MCP server for n8n), the n8n Nodes Catalog (524-node dataset on HuggingFace), publishing-skills (three composable Claude skills for shipping a long-tail SEO blog post end to end), and the SaaS webhooks catalog (1,119 events across 30 SaaS products).
+Five as of 2026: agency-os (Notion board into the dashboard of a small AI agency, as a Claude Code plugin and MCP server), n8n-mcp (debugging-first MCP server for n8n), the n8n Nodes Catalog (524-node dataset on HuggingFace), publishing-skills (three composable Claude skills for shipping an SEO blog post end to end), and the SaaS webhooks catalog (1,119 events across 30 SaaS products).
 All free, MIT or CC-BY-4.0.
 See /products/.

 Email hello@automatelab.tech or use the contact form at /services/contact/.
 For bugs or feature requests on open-source products, open a GitHub issue on the relevant repo at github.com/AutomateLab-tech.